State visit: Russia

 The Department of State Protocol of the Russian Foreign Ministry is responsible for organizing the itinerary for state visits to the country.
 It was founded on 18 December 1991, by Decree No. 291 of President Boris Yeltsin on the basis of the Foreign Policy Service of the RSFSR.
 The decree, in effect, provided a new unified protocol practice in the Russian Federation.
 Its duties range from organizing invitations to the country to developing an event schedule for the dignitary's visit.
 Common practices organized by the department include protocol events meetings, wreath-laying, breakfast, and lunch, among others.
 The Presidential Protocol Office in the Presidential Administration of the Russian Federation also serves a similar purpose.

-A foreign head of state or government receives arrival honours from the 154th Preobrazhensky Independent Commandant's Regiment and the Special Exemplary Military Band upon their arrival at the VIP terminal at Vnukovo International Airport in Moscow, where they are usually greeted by the Russian Deputy Foreign Minister.
-Heads of State also take part in a welcoming ceremony with the President of Russia in the Hall of the Order of St. George of the Grand Kremlin Palace.
+A foreign head of state or government receives arrival honours from the 154th Preobrazhensky Independent Commandant's Regiment and the Special Exemplary Military Band upon their arrival at the VIP terminal at Vnukovo International Airport in Moscow, where they are usually greeted by the Russian deputy foreign minister.
+Heads of state also take part in a welcoming ceremony with the president of Russia in the Hall of the Order of St. George of the Grand Kremlin Palace.

 The following is Estonian diplomat Tiit Matsulevitš's opinion on Russian protocol for state visits:

 Spain

 State visits to the Kingdom of Spain are held with the participation of the King and Queen of Spain.
 The day's events begin as the visiting dignitary arrives in a special vehicle at the Palacio Real in the Spanish capital of Madrid.
 As the dignitary arrives, units of the Spanish Royal Guard (including the Mounted Band of Timpani and Bugles and the Lancers Troop) prepares for the start of the arrival ceremony.
 The ceremony starts with all units presenting arms at the sound of a bugle call and performing a royal salute, with the playing of the guest anthem and the Marcha Real taking place.
-Once the regiment is orders arms, 3 senior officers from the guard (a senior commander, a bugler and a guidon bearer) approach the central grandstand to report to the guest and His Majesty the king on the readiness of the regiment for inspection.
+Once the regiment is orders arms, three senior officers from the guard (a senior commander, a bugler and a guidon bearer) approach the central grandstand to report to the guest and the king on the readiness of the regiment for inspection.
 They then begin their inspection, reviewing the infantry as well as the mounted units.
 Once the review is complete, a large military parade in the forecourt of the palace is held with the massed bands playing military music as the units march past.

-The other notable state ceremony that takes place in the palace is the state dinner, which is hosted by the King, and is attended by the visiting dignitary, his/her delegation, the Spanish Royal Family, the Spanish Prime Minister, and other government officials.
+The other notable state ceremony that takes place in the palace is the state dinner, which is hosted by the king, and is attended by the visiting dignitary, their delegation, the Spanish royal family, the prime minister, and other government officials.
 During the course of the visit, the visiting leader may deliver an address to a joint session of the bicameral Cortes Generales (composed of the Senate and the Congress of Deputies).